Toby Holland (politician)

 Toby Holland (November 29, 1928 – June 21, 2021), also known as J. J. Holland Jr., was an American politician.
 He served as a Republican member for the 67th district of the Florida House of Representatives.

 Life and career

 Holland was born in Long Beach, California.
 He attended Manatee County High School.

-In 1986, Holland was elected to represent the 67th district of the Florida House of Representatives, succeeding Lawrence F. Shackelford.
-He served until 1992, when he was succeeded by Mark R. Ogles.
+In 1986, Holland was elected to represent the 67th district of the Florida House of Representatives, succeeding Larry Shackelford.
+He served until 1992, when he was succeeded by Mark Ogles.

 Holland died on June 21, 2021, at the age of 92.